Are you prone to over-complicating things? A perfectionist who thinks everything needs to be just so?

 A small thoughtful gift will be appreciated much more than an expensive thoughtless one bought in desperation.

 Our kids love homemade vouchers they can redeem for things like breakfast in bed, a movie night with popcorn, bowling, an at home mani/pedi/spa evening, a disco night, hitting the golf driving range, a massage, a candlelit bubble bath, dessert or meal of their choice, one on one time with daddy (or you).
-Click here to see how to create homemade experience vouchers using PicMonkey.
+Click here to see how to create super cute homemade experience vouchers using PicMonkey.
 You can also do an adult version for your man – let your imagination run wild!

 For younger kids it’s more about opening the present than what’s actually inside, so consider buying them stuff they need – crayons, art supplies, books, clothes, bubble bath, a calendar and wrapping them separately to make it more exciting.